seannns/uni-notes/IFB103/Design Journal Tasks.md

 		3. Generally supportive environment to work in.
 	Bottom 3:
 		1. Being entirely honest, there was definitely a constant language barrier that sometimes meant communication was misconstrued.
-		2. Having our 3rd team member leave meant both of us felt slightly unmotivated and left us a
+		2. Having our 3rd team member leave meant both of us felt slightly unmotivated and left us a bit behind on work at the time.
+		3. Towards the end, there were a few unmet deadlines and a bit of a rush to finish the work.